monikagarewal/dL_assignment3/README.md

 Assignment 3

-Hindi dataset was used from Google's Dakshina for trainging Seq2Seq models.
+Hindi dataset was used from Google's Dakshina for training Seq2Seq models.

 -main.py
 1. It contains multilayered seq2seq network with all the required functionality.